backdrop-contrib/bueditor/README.txt

 Blue (inserting <span class="blue-text"></span>)

 Parameter "options": an object containing the optional parameters.
-It defaults to {wrapEach: 'li', wrapAll: 'ul', applyTag: true, effect: 'fadeIn'}
+It defaults to {wrapEach: 'li', wrapAll: 'ul', applyTag: true, effect: 'slideDown'}

 wrapEach: the html tag that will enclose each option.
 wrapAll: the html tag that will enclose the whole block of options.